lino-framework/book/docs/dev/install.rst

   $ git clone https://github.com/lino-framework/cosi.git
   $ git clone https://github.com/lino-framework/book.git

-You should now have three directories called `~/repositories/lino`, `~/repositories/xl` and `~/repositories/book`, each of which contains a file :xfile:`setup.py` and a whole tree of other files and directories.
+You should now have four directories called `~/repositories/lino`, `~/repositories/xl` , `~/repositories/cosi` and `~/repositories/book`,
+each of which contains a file :xfile:`setup.py` and a whole tree of other files and directories.

 One possible problem here is that the Lino repository has a big size.
 If you just want to try out the latest version and will never submit